ahmedembeddedx/ahmedembeddedx/README.md

 - 🔭 I’m currently working on Google DSC (Developer Student Clubs) projects as a technical lead.
 - 🌱 I’m always learning and exploring new technologies, with a strong focus on Machine Learning and Data Science.
 - 👯 I’m open to collaborating on projects related to Data Science, Machine Learning, and anything tech-related.
-- 💬 Ask me about anything related to Data Science, Machine Learning, or technology in general.

 ## Streak
 [![GitHub Streak](https://streak-stats.demolab.com/?user=ahmedembeddedx)](https://git.io/streak-stats)